timescale/docs/timescaledb/quick-start/dotnet.md

 This method of composing a connection string is for test or development purposes only.
 For production applications be sure to make sensitive details like your password, hostname, and port number accessible in a secure way as supported by .NET.
 </highlight>

-4. Run `Program.cs` to verify that .NET can connect to your database and that the TimescaleDB extension is installed
+4. Run `Program.cs` to verify that .NET can connect to your database and that the TimescaleDB extension is installed:
 ```bash
 dotnet run Program.cs
 TimescaleDB Default Version: 2.3.0